publiccodenet/publiccode.net/membership/founding-membership.md

-# Become a founding member
+# Become a member

-We’re currently looking for founding members to help shape the Foundation for Public Code’s long term future by joining us now.
+We’re currently looking for members to help shape the Foundation for Public Code’s long term future by joining us now.

-Founding members are forward-thinking public organizations with a strong principled commitment to the existence of an ecosystem of public code.
+Members are forward-thinking public organizations with a strong principled commitment to the existence of an ecosystem of public code.
 You’ll be willing to take co-ownership of the Foundation and be an advocate for public code.

 We are looking for organizations that can: